bombshell-dev/discord-bot/README.md

 pnpm install
 ```

 After having cloned the repository and having all dependencies installed, you'll want to create a file for your enviroment variables.
 To do this, make a copy of `.dev.vars.example` and rename that to `.dev.vars`.
 To run the bot locally, you will need to create a discord bot.
-There are plent of guides online on how to do this.
+There are plenty of guides online on how to do this.

 After you have created your bot, set `DISCORD_TOKEN`, `DISCORD_CLIENT_ID` and `DISCORD_PUBLIC_KEY` in your newly created `.dev.vars` file.
 If you want to use commands that require any other enviroment variables, remove the comment and set those values too.